aau-claaudia/strato_connection_helper/README.md

 ### Configuration

-EasyConnect has two variables that you must change once and for all: `JUMPHOST` and `IDENTITY_FILE`.
+EasyConnect has two variables that you must change once and for all: `AAU_UPN` and `IDENTITY_FILE`.
 Look inside `strato_easyconnect.sh` for more information.
 Feel free to change the value given to `ControlPersist`.

 ### Bugs
-If you lose your internet connection, the socket file can not be reused and you will have to delete the file.
+In case you lose your internet connection, the socket file can not be reused and you will have to delete the file manually.
 I'm working on a solution for doing this automatically.